nikkigantos/platypus_documentation/source/software.rst

 Also, make sure both the phone and the computer are connected to the same network.

-Launching the Sami-Crw software and Connecting the Boat:
+Launching the Sami-Crw software and Connecting the Boat
 --------------------------------------------------------

 NOTE: When running the software from Netbeans for the first time, you will be prompted to select a .drm file.
 By default this .drm file is located in the sami-crw/plans folder.
 Navigate to this folder and select the .drm file.